Machine Learning

 Overview

-That is what machine learning is, now for what machine learning is not.
-It is not software that “learns” in the sense the term is normally used.
+Machine learning is not software that “learns” in the normal sense of the word.
 Software can be written so it changes its behavior over time in response to input, however that is not necessarily true of machine learning software.
-And in any case no software is as good at learning as a typical human.
+And in any case, no software is as good at learning as a typical human.

 References